Roina-Shin/google-cloud-study/GCP-ML-Study/Study-log/Python/Fundamentals/Tuples-and-sets.md

 ```

-- Difference (-) returns a new set with only members unique from left and not in right.
+- Difference (-) returns a new set with only members unique to left and not in right.
 We use minus sign (-) to do the operation.

 ```